-A typical return-driven plan had a 3.1% decrease in its funded ratio, while a typical liability-driven plan had a 0.9% decrease.
-Liability-driven plans with higher allocations to longer duration assets tend to see smaller funded ratio movements when market volatility increases.
+A typical return-driven plan had a 5.0% decrease in its funded ratio, while a typical liability-driven plan observed a 1.6% decrease.
+Liability-driven plans with higher allocations to longer-duration assets tend to see smaller funded ratio movements when market volatility increases.

 - The funded ratio changes displayed above are for generic plans with allocation and liability profiles specified below.
 Results are market driven and do not incorporate any plan-specific effects, such as benefit payments, expenses, benefit accruals, or plan contributions.
 Funded ratio changes are sensitive to the beginning of the period funded ratio.

-- A return-driven plan is a pension plan with an asset allocation commonly associated with an absolute return objective and has a high allocation to return-seeking assets (public equity in this case) and typically has high funded status volatility.
+- A return-driven plan is a pension plan with an asset allocation commonly associated with an absolute-return objective and has a high allocation to return-seeking assets (public equity in this case) and typically has high funded status volatility.
 Assumed asset allocation is 70% MSCI All Country World, 30% Barclays Aggregate.

 Source: BAML U.S. Treasury Curve